WebApiAdaptor in Syncfusion Angular Grid Component

 4. Run the Application:

-After running the application, you can verify that the server-side API controller is successfully returning the order data in the URL(https://localhost:xxxx/api/Orders).
+After running the application, verify that the server-side API controller successfully returns the order data by navigating to the URL (https://localhost:xxxx/api/Orders).
 Here xxxx denotes the port number.

 Connecting Syncfusion Angular Grid to an API service

-To integrate the Syncfusion Grid component into your Angular and ASP.NET Core project using Visual Studio, follow the below steps:
+To integrate the Syncfusion Grid component into your Angular and ASP.NET Core project using Visual Studio, follow these steps:

 npm install @syncfusion/ej2-angular-grids --save